galsolom/metrics/README.md

 improvements:
-stdout report to prometheus /metrics to align with existing tools and systems
+stdout report to prometheus /metrics to align with existing tools and systems - DONE